StevenBlack/vocab/million-dollar-words.md

 ### cachet
 A mark of distinction, a stamp of approval by a recognized authority.
 Could be the Levi's label or Louis Vuitton luggage.
-The word has come to de- scribe a certain style which someone always seems to have.
+The word has come to describe a certain style which someone always seems to have.
 Pronounced CASH-AY or CASH-AY.

 ### cachinate